onnx/models/models/image_classification/resnet/README.md

 ## Validation accuracy
 The accuracies obtained by the models on the validation set are mentioned above.
-The validation was done using center cropping of images unlike the paper using ten-cropping.
-Even with center crop, the accuracies are within 1-2% of accuracy reported by the paper.
+The validation was done using center cropping of images unlike the paper which uses ten-cropping.
+We expect an increase of 1-2% in accuracies using ten cropping and that would lead to accuracies similar to the paper.

 ## Training
 We used MXNet as framework with gluon APIs to perform training.
 View the [training notebook](train_resnet.ipynb) to understand details for parameters and network for each of the above variants of ResNet.